jwsteens/plb/README.md

 ![](images/screenshot3.png)
 - **owners**: A table of user IDs.
 This has the same purpose as **moderatorrole**, except you don't need to have the role, thus access can never be restricted to these people, unless changed in the *preferences.json* file.
 You can retrieve a user ID by enabling *Developer Mode* and right clicking on a user, then copying the User ID.
 Make sure to copy this into the quotes, and to use commas when using multiple values!

+### Activities
+The bot automatically selects a random activity from *activities.json* 4 times a day.
+You can change these activities manually.
+Restarting the bot is not necessary.
+The actual activity can be anything you like.
+The type of activity must be one of the following (Discord limitation):
+- PLAYING
+- STREAMING
+- LISTENING
+- WATCHING
+- CUSTOM_STATUS
+- COMPETING

 ### Commands
 When you have set up the bot, you can use !help (or whatever your prefix is) to view all the commands you can use for the bot.